R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-27-libffuzzerkernel copy.markdown

 for test you can use [SockFuzzer](https://github.com/googleprojectzero/SockFuzzer/tree/main) to fuzz network stack.

-the interesting parts begin, now if the kasan panics, libfuzzer dosen't have a way to know it and will discard the sample,so to save the sample that triggered the crash we have to tell to libfuzzer that kernel has paniced.
+The intriguing phase starts.
+If a kasan panics, libfuzzer lacks awareness and will dispose of the sample.
+Therefore, to preserve the triggering sample of the crash, we must inform libfuzzer about the kernel panic.

-At first I used others ways to let the fuzzer know about panic but I decied to mimic SIGSEGV and send signal to libfuzzer when there is a kasan panic in kernel. when libfuzzer gets this signal it will save the sample and quit.

-so add send_sigsegv_to_process function to print_error_description in /mm/kasan/report.c file.
+Initially, I explored alternative methods to notify the fuzzer about the panic.
+However, I opted to simulate SIGSEGV and dispatch a signal to libfuzzer whenever a kasan panic occurs in the kernel.
+Upon receiving this signal, libfuzzer will preserve the sample and terminate. so we have to modify the linux kernel and build it once more. add send_sigsegv_to_process function to print_error_description in /mm/kasan/report.c.

 make sure
 "kernel.panic_on_warn" and